JonabelBaldres/Computational-Analysis-and-Modeling-in-Physics/README.md

 Programming Language Used: MATLAB and Python

 Topics covered:
-Image and Video Processing, Complex Network Tools, and Machine Learning
+Image Processing, Complex Network Tools, and Machine Learning

 Table of Contents: